chingu-voyages/v38-toucans-team-01/README.md

 ## Overview

 (client side repo)
-* client side is built using vanilla Javascript
+* client side is built using vanilla Javascript, CSS and HTML
 * User data is persisted using Javascript Fetch requests
+* Font Awesome used for icons

 ([server side repo](https://github.com/chingu-voyages/v38-toucans-team-01be))